jon-harper/OmniBox/docs/assembly_v2/mcu.md

 </figure>

 !!! important
     Smaller boards with symmetric screw holes can be mounted in either direction.

-Larger trays (e.g. BIGTREETECH Octopus or Manta M8P) will only fit in the case if the board is oriented one way.
+    Larger trays (e.g. BIGTREETECH Octopus or Manta M8P) will only fit in the case if the board is oriented one way, as the trays are not symmetrical.
+If you have a large board, test which orientation is correct before securing the MCU.

 <figure markdown>
   [![illustration][mcu2]{width="480"}][mcu2]